abdulelahxd/the-perfume-shop/README.md

 # the-perfume-shop

-it's an app to add new perfume to the list to the localstorage using javascript LS with ability to remove.
+it's an app to add new perfume to the list to the localstorage using javascript LS with ability to remove. this is my exam to pass to the next course
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.